39.0% of the resident workers (Retail Trade) in Wagga Wagga City have qualifications, compared to 45.4% for New South Wales.

 Qualification should be looked at in conjunction with Income , Occupations and Field of qualification for a clearer picture of the knowledge and skill level of Wagga Wagga City's local resident workers.

 When comparing the Qualifications of local resident worker with local workers, Qualifications statistics indicates whether an economy draws on the skills offered by its own residents or on a different set of skills imported from elsewhere in the region.

 Australian Bureau of Statistics (ABS) – Census 2011 and 2016 – by usual residence

 |Resident workers qualifications|

-Analysis of the qualifications of the resident workers (Retail Trade) in Wagga Wagga City in 2016 compared to New South Wales shows that there was a lower proportion of people holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion of people with no formal qualifications.
+Analysis of the qualifications of the resident workers (Retail Trade) in Wagga Wagga City in 2016 compared to New South Wales shows that there was a lower proportion of resident holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion of males with no formal qualifications.

 Overall, 39.0% of the resident workers (Retail Trade) held educational qualifications, and 58.5% had no qualifications, compared with 45.4% and 52.0% respectively for New South Wales.